 Transocean Ltd. (together with its subsidiaries and predecessors, unless the context requires otherwise, "Transocean," the "Company," "we," "us" or "our") is a leading international provider of offshore contract drilling services for oil and gas wells.
 As of February 16, 2016, we owned or had partial ownership interests in and operated 61 mobile offshore drilling units, including 28 ultra-deepwater floaters, seven harsh environment floaters, five deepwater floaters, 11 midwater floaters, and 10 high-specification jackups.
-At February 16, 2016, we also had six ultra-deepwater drillships and five high-specification jackups under construction or under contract to be constructed.
+At February 16, 2016, we also had six ultra-deepwater drillships and five high-specification jackups under constructed.